Page last updated:

 In addition, MySQL for PCF provides three leader-follower errands.
 An operator can use them to control the lifecycle of a leader-follower service instance and manually intervene, when necessary, without being an expert at MySQL.

-For more information, see Leader-Follower Errands.
+For more information, see Errands Used in Leader-Follower Failover.